p3u/react-redux-fun/udemy-course/Blog/README.md

 );
 ```
 Note: The greet Route is nested inside / Route.
-Note2: IndexRoute is the default if nothing else is passed after the parent Route.
+Note2: IndexRoute is the default if nothing else is passed after the parent Route.no

 On index.js, create the Router component inside your root component:
 ```